flokk.

 Zona Arqueológica de Mitla

 A 20-minute drive from Tlacolula, Mitla is the most elaborately decorated pre-Columbian site in Oaxaca, with geometric stone mosaics covering entire palace walls that look almost impossibly intricate.
+Kids tend to be fascinated by the underground passages and the columns that legend says predict how long you have left to live if you hug them.

 culture